 Creating a book list is key to actually reading books I’m interested in throughout the year.
-I actually majored in English at university and got my Masters’ in Secondary Education so I could study books and help others love to read for a living.
+I actually majored in English at university and got my Masters degree in Secondary Education so I could study books and help others love to read for a living.
 But despite how much I love to read, the hurdle of deciding what to pick up next is real.

 I stopped reading for the longest time when my kids were really little…

-I felt to stretched to pick up a book for leisure or actually digest anything of value because I passed out as soon as my head hit the pillow each night.
+I felt too stretched to pick up a book for leisure or actually digest anything of value because I passed out as soon as my head hit the pillow each night.

-I would only read non-fiction business books because I felt like if I had down time I needed to be working.
+I would only read non-fiction business books because I felt like if I had downtime, I needed to be doing something “productive.”

 Here’s how/when I find time to read:

-I leave one book on the counter or a kitchen side table at all times.
-This makes it my default reach (as opposed to my phone) while the chicken is sizzling, while the coffee is brewing, while the kids happen to be playing fine together for 2 minutes.
+- I leave one book on the counter or a kitchen side table at all times.
+This makes it my default reach (as opposed to my phone) while dinner is sizzling, while the coffee is brewing, while the kids happen to be playing well together for 2 minutes.